Banner image placeholder

 Autonomy's Impact of the Utilization of AI

-Evaluation of the impact of autonomy on the williness to utilize external decision makers.
+Evaluation of the impact of model choice influences the willingness to utilize external decision makers.

-A study looking at the effect of a Ghrelin agonist (a chemical thought to inhibit cravings) on the experience of patients in a Virtual Buffet.
+A project looking at how virtual reality may capture the effect of a Ghrelin agonist (a chemical thought to inhibit cravings) on the experience of patients.

 Phone Use and Social Connection